-Reach out to us on Facebook to let us know whether you’d like a trial session or if you want to go all in.
+Sign up with the links above, or visit our Signup Page for more information.
 Our coaches will take it from there.
 You’ll also need to complete our online waiver/release of liability before your first session.

 What to Wear/Bring to Practice

 On-water practice: Wear plenty of sunscreen, and lycra/wicking pants/shorts and shirt.
 (No cotton shirts or jeans please.)
 Flip-flops on your feet.
 Have a water bottle, hat and/or sunglasses (with strap) to bring on the boat.
 Bring a change of clothes or towel to sit on for the ride home.
 We’ll provide the life-vest and paddle.

 Circuit training: wear gym clothes and sneakers; bring a water bottle.